Site Map

 Audience recording

-quality of an audience tape depends on the equipment used by the taper
+The quality of an audience tape depends on the equipment used by the

-as well as the position of the taper in the arena.
-There are some excellent
+taper as well as the position of the taper in the arena.
+There are some

-tapes available from several small tours simply because Led Zeppelin
+excellent tapes available from several small tours simply because Led

-played smaller venues then and it was easier to capture the sound when
+Zeppelin played smaller venues then and it was easier to capture the

-the band was only a short distance away.
-As the tours grew larger and
+sound when the band was only a short distance away.
+As the tours grew

-the band began to play arenas and stadiums, the position of the taper
+larger and the band began to play arenas and stadiums, the position

-became more important, and many of the audience tapes from the later
+of the taper became more important, and many of the audience tapes from

-tours pale in comparison to the earlier ones because the taper was unable
+the later tours pale in comparison to the earlier ones because the taper

-to record from a good location.
-No doubt the exception are all of Mike
+was unable to record from a good location.
+No doubt the exceptions are

-Millard tapes.
-Millard used a wheelchair as a prop to secure the best
+all of Mike Millard tapes.
+Millard used a wheelchair as a prop to secure

-position at shows.
-His taping equipment comprised a Nakamichi stereo
+the best position at shows.
+His taping equipment comprised a Nakamichi

-cassette deck and AKG microphones.
-Their possibly most known recording
+stereo cassette deck and AKG microphones.
+Their possibly most known

-is an almost complete stunning performance from Los Angeles Forum on
+recording is an almost complete stunning performance from Los Angeles

-The other good exceptions are include legendary "Blueberry Hill"
+The other good exceptions include legendary "Blueberry Hill"

 TMQ/Blimp source of September 4th, 1970 show, some of 1971 and 1972